 The condition can potentially affect any person whose friend or close relative suffers from alcoholism or drug dependency.
 This includes parents, co-workers, spouses, siblings, and many others; hence the need to find a therapist for codependency when suspected.

 The Role of a Dysfunctional Family in Codependency

-Normally, dysfunctional families live in denial and don’t disclose what they are going through.
-This in turn represses their emotions and causes them to ignore their personal needs.
+Normally, dysfunctional families live in denial and don't disclose what they are going through.
+This, in turn, represses their emotions and causes them to ignore their personal needs.
 They detach themselves from others, avoid difficult emotions, and develop mistrust.
-The emotional development and identity of the family members becomes inhibited.
+The emotional development and identity of the family members become inhibited.

 Most energy and attention is focused on the affected family member and this causes the rest to sacrifice their own needs hence losing contact with their own desires and sense of self-worth.

 Inasmuch as codependency shares signs and symptoms with other conditions, there are some outstanding signals that point towards this disorder.
 Amongst them are:

 Low self-esteem – Co-dependent people constantly look out for external support and approval because they find it extremely difficult to believe in themselves.
 Some of them believe in drugs and alcoholism as the panacea to their low esteems.

 Compulsive care and protection – From the outset, co-dependents may look like people who have good intentions because they take care of others who are facing difficulties.
 However, upon a closer examination, this caretaking is driven by self-defeating objectives and martyrdom on the part of the caretaker.
 By covering up for the affected member, the problem deteriorates causing them to become even more dependent.

 Other pointers to codependency include an overrated sense of responsibility, a tendency to feel hurt when your efforts are not recognized, unhealthy dependency on relationships, and fear of abandonment, mistrust in self and others, rigidity to change, dishonesty, and poor communication.